stefansavev/random-projections-at-berlinbuzzwords/README.md

-# Integrated Tools where Search meets Deep Neural Networks
+# Approximate nearest neighbor search for dense and sparse vectors

 # Currently

-A library for approximate nearest neighbor search.
+A library for approximate nearest neighbor search for dense vectors.
 This library can be used to:

 * efficiently search words represented as word vectors
 * efficiently search documents using a dense representation from Latent Dirichlet Allocation (LDA) and SVD